nihal-sahu/EasyExcel/README.md

 Users have the ability to add multiple entries at a time in the sheet and workbook of their choice.
 For accounting purposes, the categories are comments/titles, $ amount, date, and the date and which the entry was made.

 Whats next in V1.1:
-Currently working on checking if the user has entered a sheet that exists, as well as the ability to create a new sheet of the workbook within EasyExcel.
-Allowing users more flexibility in the columns (not the predefined one).
+  -Currently working on checking if the user has entered a sheet that exists -Creating a new sheet of the workbook within the app -Allowing users more flexibility in the columns (allowing them to make more than just the predefined ones).
+  -Using matplotlib to display users data in graphical form to get a realistic perspective on their trends

 <ins>Screenshots of interface:</ins>